pkgcore/pkgcore/dev-notes/reimplementation/triggers.rst

 - man/info page compression.
 This can either be implemented as a post_modify (yuck), or (cleanly) as an extension to merge_contents so that triggers can register callables to do the actual copying to the livefs.

+  This is a bit tricky when it comes to fs symlinking of files.

 - size sanity_check prior to attempting the merge; this will be tricky since it requires figuring out all mounts and space available for each.